alexk49/simpblog/README.md

 If you have a pages folder then you need a templates/page.html file, if you have a posts folder then you need a templates/post.html file.

-You can just have a pages dir or just have a posts dir or have both.
+You can just have a pages directory or just have a posts directory or have both.

-## templates dir
+## templates directory

 You must have a layout.html file, which will be used to base all over template files on.

-## posts/pages dirs
+## posts/pages directories

-In the post dir, you can add front matter to your files like:
+In the post directory, you can add front matter to your files like:

 ```
 ---